 The Cheng Padavos residential site is located on a hillside in the Hollywoodland community of Los Angeles.
 The site offers close and clear views of the Hollywood Sign and Beachwood Canyon.

-The design concept is based on creating micro-climatic landscape zones that convey a strong sense of the various natural conditions of native flora.
+The design concept is based on creating micro-climatic landscape zones that respond to the various natural growing conditions of the native flora.
 The only non-native plants are those proposed for the patios.